-- Applications to the online Business Administration/General Business or Retail Management programs are due twice annually by May 1st for consideration for admission to the subsequent fall semester as a part-time student or by February 1st for admission to the subsequent summer semester as a full-time student.
+- Applications to the online Business Administration/General Business, Real Estate, or Retail Management programs are due twice annually by May 1st for consideration for admission to the subsequent fall semester as a part-time student or by February 1st for admission to the subsequent summer semester as a full-time student.
 Applicants are notified of a decision within 45 days of receipt of the complete application.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to the dates above. - Applications to the Communication Sciences and Disorders program are due annually by February 1st for consideration for admission to the subsequent fall semester.
+Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to the dates above. - Applications to the Communication Sciences and Disorders program, both the CSDCAS and Longwood applications, are due annually by February 1st for consideration for admission to the subsequent fall semester.
+This is an absolute deadline.
 Applicants are notified of a decision no later than March 15th and must accept the offer-of-admission by submitting a deposit by April 15th.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to June 30th. - Applications to the Education/Music program are due by February 1st for consideration for admission to the subsequent summer semester cohort.
-Applicants are notified of a decision no later than March 15th and must accept the offer-of-admission by submitting a deposit by April 15th.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to April 30th.
+Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to June 30th.